-But in the end you can save a lot of money by not having plants perish when greenhouse temperatures hit extremes because you forgot to open the vents manually.
+But in the end you can save a lot of money by not having to replace plants that perish when greenhouse temperatures hit extremes because you forgot to open the vents manually.

 I recommend having at least two automatically controlled vents just in case one of the vent openers fails.
 I have three and wish I would have added more (and I may at some point).

-If you enjoyed this article, have something to add or have any questions, please leave a comment below!
+If you enjoyed this article, have something to add or have any questions, please leave a comment below.

-Tranquil Garden Urban Homestead, Victoria, BC
+Tranquil Urban Homestead, Victoria, BC